TangliziGit/Oyster/README.md

 ## TODO List

 - front pages
-    - [ ] search functions
+    - [x] search functions
-        *provide multiple search functions on title, content and etc., for articles and comments*
+        *provide multiple search functions on title and content for articles*
     - [ ] more theme
         *maybe use hexo to generate theme htmls.*
 - background management